 This high school study guide, students will learn what the Bible teaches about the natural world and its purpose from Genesis through Revelation.
-Then they will consider the environmental challenges facing their local area and those affecting the planet.
+Then they will consider the environmental challenges facing their local area (and those affecting the planet from a climate realist perspective.)
 Finally, they will explore the unique responsibility of Christians to care for creation compared with other approaches to ‘environmental’ issues.

 The study guide includes reading assignments from the spine text, narration prompts, and open discussion questions.
 Experiments related to the reading are also included.
 Optional supplemental activities, such as current events, videos, and article suggestions when there is time, are also included.
 Finally, you will find a link to an exam for each course in the introductory material.